circuitsim/electronic-circuit-simulation/DC Analysis/Modified Nodal Analysis.md

 For larger matrices, this is likely to have significant benefits.

-*It would be interesting to show an example of how much more efficient this is to solve.
-E.g. Assume 10x10 matrix, one voltage source, turns to 8x8 matrix with two eliminated variables.
-O(n^3) to solve equation, O(1) to solve for eliminated variables.
-10^3 = 1000, 8^3 = 512.
-Could be significantly faster?
-But how efficient is it to condition the matrix properly?*

 ### Example

 A simple example of this procedure is shown in the following equations for a generic three-node circuit, with a voltage source $$V_{12}$$ between nodes 1 and 2.